MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/migrate-to-enhanced-data-model.md

 1. You'll see **App level migration in-progress** notification.

-1. You will see **App level notification** once the migration is successfully completed.
+1. You'll see **App level notification** once the migration is successfully completed.

 1. In case failures select the command again.